shahoob/arcadia-index/backend/CONTRIBUTING.md

 docker-compose up db -d
 ```

-In addition to a database instance, the database needs to be populated with the schema used by Arcadia.
-Initialization of the database can be done with:
+Arcadia will automatically run migrations on launch.
+Otherwise, initialization of the database can be done with:

 ```
 cargo install sqlx-cli
 cargo sqlx database setup
 ```

-Note: if you are using the included docker compose service, the database will be initialized the first time the container is created.

 ### Test data